stevesbrain/docs-1/trezor-user/settingupchromeonlinux.rst

 1. Disconnect your TREZOR device.
 2. Create new file `/etc/udev/rules.d/51-trezor.rules` in your favourite text editor (root privileges are necessary).
-3. Copy the following two lines, paste them into the file and save it.
+3. Copy the following two lines, paste them into the file and save it (Note: if you are using Arch Linux, then omit the first line - your device will not work with it present).

 ::